 Keeping track of multiple passwords can be problematic.
-There's the temptation to record passwords on reminder notes (not safe at all!), or revert to using the same details everywhere (also not a good idea).
+There's the temptation to record passwords on reminder notes (not safe at all!) or revert to using the same details everywhere (also not a good idea).
 If you are going to keep a note of all your passwords, do store them on an encrypted USB stick, within a password-protected document.
 Here are some tips on how to create memorable passwords which nosy people won't find so easy to crack.

 This old spy trick is a good one.
-Choose a book from your bookcase, pick a number and go to that page, then note the first (or last) word on that page.
+Choose a book from your bookcase, pick a number and, go to that page, then note the first (or last) word on that page.
 Keep using that book and that format for all other passwords you set up.
-To make it easy to remember, you could use a number that is meaningful to you - but all you need to remember is the number in this case, as you have the book to refer to.
-For example, using that old children's favourite, "Watership Down" you can end up with Yelping411 and Weakened393 - not obvious password choices at all.
+To make it easy to remember, you could use a number that is meaningful to you - but all you need to remember is the number, in this case, as you have the book to refer to.
+For example, using that old children's favourite, "Watership Down", you can end up with Yelping411 and Weakened393 - not obvious password choices at all.

 For example, if Fluffy was your beloved pet rabbit, you could use this by spelling out the password with the numerical placing of the letters in the alphabet - 612216625, perhaps adding the first and last letters F612216625Y for a strong mix of letters and numbers.
 For those of us with better memories for words than numbers, use a classic cipher which replaces letters.
-In this case F could be the equivalent of A and thus, all other letters shift back five places.
+In this case, F could be the equivalent of A; thus; all other letters shift back five places.
 Fluffy would then read as AGPAAT.
-Again it is recommended to mix up letters and numbers, so you could use 612216625AGPAAT for your Fluffy related password and nobody would work that out.
+Again, mixing letters and numbers is recommended, so you could use 612216625AGPAAT for your fluffy-related password, and nobody would work that out.